-A curious case has Kendall Jenner and Kim Kardashian demanding answers: Why was Jenner banned from Uber?
-Kardashian took to Snapchat last night to announce that she was driving her little sister around, because Jenner had been banned from Uber.
-She held up her phone, showing the locked screen of her Uber app.
+It's a curious case that has Kendall Jenner and Kim Kardashian demanding answers: why was Kendall banned from Uber?
+Kardashian took to her Snapchat last night to announce she was driving her little sister around because Kendall had been banned from Uber.
+Kendall held up her phone, showing off the locked screen of her Uber app.
 The two sisters asked Uber to please let them know what the supermodel had done to get blocked.

 In the meantime, here's your chance to pick up an A-list client next time she's in London, Addison Lee.